-The supplier has established effective policies, procedures and controls
+The Supplier has established effective policies, procedures and controls.

-- Code of Conduct that defines the expectations for factory compliance
+This defines the expectations for factory compliance.

 - See our Build Your Own Code of Conduct feature here

 This details specific procedures a factory must follow when working with a Supplier.
 Topics covered by the manual may include:

 - Termination Policy

 - Pre-Sourcing questionnaire

 Internal Guidelines that provide internal procedures for managing your program.